prof-moevus/git_github_quick_tutorial/README.md

   6) Now take some time to see what you have done.
 How things appear in Github and so on.

 You're done!!
 Congrats :tada:!!

+To go further please have fun on the amazing https://learngitbranching.js.org/?demo!